 Instructions

-Required Forms Serve by Alternate Service (Posting to the Court’s Legal Notice Website or Another Method)
+Required Forms to Serve by Alternate Service (Posting to the Court’s Legal Notice Website or Another Method)

 Required Form if Serving Someone in an Alaska State Jail or Prison